 Note that deleting media from the server is different to unassigning it from a stage.
-You can unassign media from the Stage Management interface or the Media Management window for that media item.
+You can unassign media from the Stage Management interface or the Edit interface for that media item.
 Then it will no longer be available on that stage, but it's still on the UpStage server and can be assigned to other stages.